marjanhasan/Kidzed-Client/README.md

 ## WELCOME TO Kidzed TOY STORE.

-You will find the best classic, whimsical and educational toys for kids of all ages at kidzed Toy Store using MERN stack and Tailwind CSS, Firebase technology.
+You will find the best classic, whimsical and educational toys for kids of all ages at kidzed Toy Store using MERN stack, Tailwind CSS & Firebase technology.

 ## Live Link